manuelarte/gowasp/README.md

 To solve it, the best solution is to use up-to date hashing algorithms, like `bcrypt`, `scrypt` or `PBKDF2`.
 + Change the MD5 hashing algorithm for [bcrypt](https://pkg.go.dev/golang.org/x/crypto/bcrypt).
 + Use a different salt for every user.
-+ Repeat `#Scenario 2` and check that the same password generates different hashes.
++ Repeat `# 2` and check that the same password generates different hashes.

 ### 2. Login User - POST /users/login